Turning building polygons into point symbols with right angle using QGIS19 januari 2016

 Then I join the attribute data from the Centroid file with the line object that has the angle of the building stored in one attribute column.

 Now I can use this layer in MAPublisher using the angle field to ge the right angle of the point object.

-(a longer, more in detail version of this post will be published here soon)
+(a longer, more in detail version of this post might be published here later)